tk-notes/lucas-meier-blog/content/posts/2021/07/signatures_from_identification/index.md

 (Note that in practice, you can use a single KDF function, and pass a different "context string" to derive different key values for different purposes.
-Note also that KDFs are usually just wrapper functions built simply from hash functions).
+Note also that KDFs are often simple wrappers around hash functions).

 At this point, we can use $\textcolor{red}{a}$ as we did before, and then use $\textcolor{red}{hk}$ exclusively for generating